 Our grounds and trails are open to the public from sunrise to sunset each day, free of charge.
 Please respect the following guidelines:

 Our building and grounds are available for your next workshop, conference, or meeting.
 We offer a large classroom, small meeting room, and ample outdoor space that can accommodate a variety of groups and needs.
-Please contact us to learn more: 406.294.5099 or c[email protected]
+Please call us to learn more: 406.294.5099

-Put a unique twist on your child’s birthday party!
+Looking for a unique birthday party program?
 Make it a fun and educational adventure at the Montana Audubon Center.
 We offer parties for children ages 2 and up.
 All of our programs are hands-on, and encourage inquiry-based learning and fun.
+Click here for more information.

 Since its dedication in April 2018, “The Bird Garden” has become a keystone in our education programs.
 It is named in honor of Helen Carlson Cummins, a well-known and well-loved bird enthusiast in Billings.
 It is a place for all ages to observe and enjoy birds up close, and is the perfect overlay and complement to our native plant demonstration gardens adjacent the field lab.
 It is also a partner effort with Wild Birds Unlimited, Billings and Yellowstone Valley Audubon Society to highlight appropriate bird-feeding equipment and practices and encourage the joy of bird watching.